Lakeland Hiking Retreats

 A short but perfectly formed weekend.
 It will push you outside of your comfort zone as you scramble up some of the most scenic spots in the Lakes.
 A weekend where you can turn down the noise of your everyday life and really give yourself the challenge to overcome your fears as well as quality space, time and consideration.

 Part of a relaxing and holistic weekend away has to be the food.
 It needs to be delicious and comforting which is how I’ve designed the menu.
-All of your meals (apart from Saturday evening when we head to the local pub) will be freshly prepared, home cooked delicious healthy options.
-There will also be an array of cakes and sweet treats (all gluten, dairy and refined sugar free – of course) for the duration of your stay for you to help yourself to as and when you choose.
+All of your meals (apart from Saturday evening when we head to the local pub) will be freshly prepared, delcious and home cooked.
+There will also be an array of home made cakes and sweet treats (including gluten, dairy and refined sugar free options) for the duration of your stay for you to help yourself to as and when you choose.

 The tipi’s are set in their own private corner on a beautiful National trust campsite.
 I chose this venue simply because of its rustic charm and tranquility.
 The view at sunrise and sunset is simply stunning.
 The tipi’s are on a raised up wooden platform and have floor coverings.
 They have a beautiful snug log burning stove inside and retain the heat very well keeping them not only warm and cosy but also dry.